SoftwareEngineering-HomeWork/CSC510-Project3-WolfJobs-G17/CONTRIBUTING.md

 ## How can I contribute?

 <h3 id="section2"> Reporting bugs</h3>
-<p>This section guides you through submitting a bug report for SE Group 28. </p>
+<p>This section guides you through submitting a bug report for SE Group 50. </p>

 When you are creating a bug report, please include as many details as possible to understand the issue.

 <b>How Do I Submit A Bug Report?</b>
-Bugs are tracked as GitHub issues.
-After you've determined which repository your bug is related to, create an issue on that repository.
-Explain the problem and include additional details to help maintainers reproduce the problem:
+Bugs are recorded as GitHub issues.
+Once you've identified the repository connected to your bug, create an issue within that repository.
+Describe the problem thoroughly and provide any extra information that may assist maintainers in replicating the issue:

   <ul>
   <li><b>Use a clear and descriptive title</b> for the issue to identify the problem.</li>